dockovpn/dockovpn/README.md

 ## Alternative way.
 Run with docker-compose
 Sometimes it is more convenient to use [docker-compose](https://docs.docker.com/compose/).

-To run docker-openvpn with docker-compose run:
+To run dockvpn with docker-compose run:
 ```bash
 echo HOST_ADDR=$(curl -s https://api.ipify.org) > .env && \
 docker-compose up -d && \